MatteoGuadrini/Butterfly-Backup/README.md

 **Transform rsync in a powerfully backup/restore/archive tool**

 ## Operation
 All operation of Butterfly Backup are _server to client_, agent-less.
+The server must be Unix machine with latest rsync installed.
 This means that all commands must be executed by the backup server.
 Of course, nothing prevents the backup server from being itself (localhost).

 To see all the operations and more examples, see the [docs](https://Butterfly-Backup.readthedocs.io/en/latest/).